nikipatil281/MML_AlignedAugmentation/README.md

 Augmentor adjusts its behavior based on image–text alignment and object label density.

 Together, these components build a hybrid multimodal augmentation framework for robust image–text retrieval.

----

-This README summarizes the design, purpose, and workflow of the entire project, from baseline to your final hybrid augmentation method.